Applicant Background Check FAQ'sFAQ: How do I pass a background check?

 FAQ: Does A Matter of Fact reuse information from old background checks?

 A: No!
 The only consumer files we maintain are archived copies of recent background checks.
 No information from a prior background check is used in a subsequent background check.
 Each report is compiled separately from fresh research.

 FAQ: Can I get a copy of my file?

 A: A Matter of Fact will only have a "file" for you if we have recently conducted a background check at the request of an employer.
 If you were denied employment or promotion due at least in part to the information contained in the background check we conducted, you should have received a full copy of your report from the employer.
-You should have also received a letter from the employer explaining your rights and providing details on how to obtain a copy of your file from us (or see main office).
+You should have also received a letter from the employer explaining your rights and providing details on how to obtain a copy of your file from us (or see main office to contact our customer service representative).
 The Background Check Report that you will receive from us will be another copy of the same report we gave to the employer.
 Your file may contain other documents such as the original Background Check Request sent to us by the employer.